Table of Contents

 6. Crown

-The highest part of an arch or the top most point of the extrados is called as crown.
+The highest part of an arch or the topmost point of the extrados is called a crown.

 7. Springer or Springing Stone

-The first stone of an arch block or voussoirs is called as the springer or springing stone.
+The first stone of an arch block or voussoir is called the springer or springing stone.

 8. Springing Line

-The line joining the two springing stone on both the side of the arch is called springing line.
+The line joining the two springing stones on both side of the arch is called the springing line.

 9. Springing Point

-Extremities of the intrados is called as the springing points.
+Extremities of the intrados are called the springing points.

 10. Keystone

-The top most wedge shaped block of an arch is called as Keystone.
+The top most wedge shaped block of an arch is called a Keystone.

 11. Striking Point or Center Of Arch